meduzen/dotfiles/README.md

 ## Post setup

-1. Go to the App Store to retrieve the apps that aren’t in your Brewfile.
+1. Go to the App Store to retrieve the apps that are not in your Brewfile.
 2. And now, some app by app notes…

 ### Apple Simulator